trimstray/mkchain/README.md

         |-- import                 # appends the contents of the lib directory
         |-- __init__               # contains the __main__ function
         |-- settings               # contains sslmergel settings
+    |-- example                    # examples of certs needed to build a chain

 ## License